Turkey opposition names fiery lawmaker as Erdogan challenger - Journal du Cameroun

 Turkey’s main opposition party Friday named a senior lawmaker known for his fiery and impassioned rhetoric as its candidate to challenge President Recep Tayyip Erdogan in next month’s election, paving the way for a potentially bruising campaign.

-The candidate of the Republican People’s Party (CHP) in the June 24 poll will be Muharrem Ince, CHP leader Kemal Kilicdaroglu, who had already made clear he would not be standing, announced.
+The candidate of the Republican People’s Party (CHP) in the June 24 poll is Muharrem Ince, CHP leader Kemal Kilicdaroglu announced.

-“On June 24, I will, God willing, be president by the wish of the people,” Ince added after being called to the stage at an Ankara rally by Kilicdaroglu.
+“On June 24, I will, God willing, be president by the wish of the people,” Ince said after being called to the stage at an Ankara rally by Kilicdaroglu.

 “For 80 million people (Turkey’s population)… I will be everyone’s president.
 I will be an unbiased president,” he added.